-Note: Mark in and out only creates references for Viz Engine; hence, it does not create new clips that are saved back to Viz Video Hub.
+Note: Mark in and out only creates references for Viz Engine; hence, it does not create new clips that are saved back to the MAM system.
 New clips are made using Viz EasyCut or Viz PreCut.
 For Viz Trio users this is limited to Viz PreCut.

-- Graphics Control Buttons - · Search Media
+- Graphics Control Buttons - Search Media